Triangle

 You will also receive updates through email if you are required to submit additional documents to support your application.

-Our admissions committee will consider your application, and a decision will be made within two working weeks of receiving your complete application documents together with the payment of the application fees.
-Courses, which need an interview such as MBA and MPharm, may take longer.
-Research applications can take up to three months to process.
+Our Admissions Committee will review your application, and a decision will be made within two working weeks of receiving your complete application documents and the payment of the application fees.
+Programmes such as MPharm, BPharm, MBA, and certain postgraduate programmes that require interviews may have longer processing times, while applicants with borderline grades may also be required to attend an admissions test.
+Additionally, research applications may take up to three months to process.

 Successful applications